Scavetta/DAwPy/README.md

 5. Dataframe Basics and visualisations
 6. Next steps

+## Tips for using Jupyter notebooks in Jupyter lab

+* use arrows to navigate between cells, ENTER to enter
+* "a" creates a cell below
+* "b" creates a cell above
+* "x" cuts/delets cell
+* CTRL + ENTER runs cell
+* "m" convert cell to markdown
+* "y" convert cell to code

 ## Environment Setup

 First figure out which Python you have (python2 or 3), you can do it with: